sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

     - Display reviews of the searched movie
   - Add a searched movie to favorites
   - Add a review to the searched movie
-- On the movie details page a second nested route view showing a list of cast members for a movie displayed in a table with the cast members image, details and a data hyperlinking button to view more details
+- On the movie details page a second nested route has been added to show a list of cast members for a movie displayed in a table with the cast members image, details and a data hyperlinking button to view more details
-- View a cast members further details with header, image and further details
+- View a cast members details with header, image and further details
-- Nested route view of other movies that a cast member has appeared in, with a button link to view the movies details
+- On the cast details page there is a nested route view to show other movies that a cast member has appeared in, with a button link to view the movies details
-- In the cast details page a user can add the cast member to favorite cast.
+- In the cast details page a user can add the cast member to their favorite cast list.
-- Filter favorite cast members by name.
+- A user can filter favorite cast members by name.
 - Protected Routes added to favorite movies page, favorite cast page and adding a review page only authenticated users can view these 3 pages.
 - Progammatic Navigation forces the navigation bar to use different links based on if the user is